AI Exam

 Endometrial Hyperplasia and Cancer

-- Chronic anovulation leads to unopposed estrogen exposure, increasing the risk of endometrial hyperplasia and carcinoma.
+- Chronic anovulation leads to unopposed oestrogen exposure, increasing the risk of endometrial hyperplasia and carcinoma.

 - RCOG guidelines recommend inducing withdrawal bleeding with progestogens at least every 3–4 months to prevent endometrial overgrowth.